Best daily deals

 Is the Bose QuietComfort Earbuds more comfortable than the Sony WF-1000XM4?

 The previous generation product was pretty bulky, but with the new WF-1000XM4, Sony has managed to pack the same great features into a much smaller package.
-The case is upgraded too, now able to charge wirelessly via Qi-compatible pads.
+The case is upgraded, too, and it can now charge wirelessly via Qi-compatible pads.

 The Sony WF-1000XM4 also comes with three sizes of polyurethane foam ear tips that mold to the shape of your ear.
 The Sony Headphones Connect app even has an ear tip fit test to ensure you get an ideal fit.